 You can only carry this out sensibly via macOS.
 You can’t use iOS without logging out of your current iCloud account, which requires a lot of hassle with synced data.
 And it’s not available at all as an option at iCloud.com or the Apple ID site.

-Click the + (plus) sign below the account list.
+- Click the + (plus) sign below the account list in Monterey or earlier or click Add Account in Ventura.

-The Email Address field changes to an empty field and “@icloud.com”.
-You can now enter an address you want. (macOS will warn you if it’s not available.)
+- The Email Address field changes to an empty field and “@icloud.com”.
+You can now enter the address you want.
+(MacOS will warn you if it’s not available.)
+Enter your name and pick a password.

 Now, in Mail for macOS or iOS, or in third-party email clients, you can enter your new Apple ID account information to access the associated icloud.com email address, even while using a different Apple ID account for iCloud syncing.
 (If you enabled two-factor authentication, you’ll need to create an app-specific password for each mail client with which you use the email account.)